diku-dk/ap-e2024-pub/week4/README.md

 ### Handout Structure

 The handout has the following structure.
-This will be the same structure as the assignment (these exercises will form the starting basis of the assignment), so pay attention!
+This will be a very similar structure as the assignment (these exercises will form the starting basis of the assignment), so pay attention!

 ```
 handout